kilasuelika/DataFrameCpp/README.md

 ## Goal and Limitation

-The goal of this library is to provide a DataFrame library for C++ with pandas-like API.
+The goal of this library is to provide a dynamic DataFrame library for C++ with pandas-like API.
 Currently it mainly deal with data management.

-"Dynamic" means data information will be stored (I use `variant` to store data) and you don't need to speficy data types at most time.
-Of course, the trade-off is lower performace as type information must be matched at runtime.
+"Dynamic" means data information will be stored (I use `variant` to store data) and you don't need to specify data types when programming at most time.
+Of course, the trade-off is *Lower Performace* as type information must be matched at runtime.
 However the user can also use function of template version to avoid runtime check.
+If performance is critical, I suggest you to try [hosseinmoein/DataFrame](https://github.com/hosseinmoein/DataFrame) which is much more mature.

 Other limitations are: